Newham issues more enforcement notices than almost any other council in the country

 And this is just the beginning, enforcement notices are being prepared for properties on Woodgrange Road, in Forest Gate, starting next month.

-ENforcement policies
+Enforcement policies

 Councils have the power to issue enforcement notices where they suspect that development (including changes of use) have been carried out without planning permission.
 It is not an offence to carry out development without consent, but failing to comply with an enforcement notice can result in court action and a fine of up to £20,000.
 It may also mean that works carried out without permission must be reversed.
 Demolishing an extension is every householder’s worst nightmare.